pukoframework/pukoframework.github.io/index.md

 ### Dependencies

-Like another PHP framework out there, the standard PHP extension required for running Puko Framework is Composer, `php-json`, `php-pdo`, `php-pdo-mysql`, `php-gd` and PHP version required was `7.0` or newer.
+Like another PHP framework out there, the standard PHP extension required for running Puko Framework is `Composer`, `php-json`, `php-pdo`, `php-pdo-mysql`, `php-gd` and PHP version required was `7.0` or newer.
 You may also required another extension from additionally thrid party library installed via composer.
 You can also running this framework with bundled tools like [Laragon](https://laragon.org/download/index.html) or [XAMPP](https://www.apachefriends.org/download.html).

 ### Quick start